WrightWayClean/WrightWayClean.github.io/README.md

 | `{{ALT_TEXT}}`        | Image Alt Text   | Image of a white screen with "your logo here" in black    |

-**Note:**
+NOTE:
-- Be sure to check all HTML pages for any leftover `TODO` comments and replace them accordingly.
+-Be sure to check all HTML pages for any leftover TODO comments and replace them accordingly.
-- Replace all placeholder image files in the `/images` folder with your own branding images.
+-Replace all placeholder image files in the /images folder with your own branding images.
-- Update the `netlify.toml` file’s redirect `from` URL to your actual Netlify site URL before deploying.
+-Update the netlify.toml file’s redirect from URL to your actual Netlify site URL before deploying.